noom/symbolism/CONTRIBUTING.md

 `yarn changeset` : Run what changes that warrant notes in the changelog are made.

-`yarn version` : Run prior to publish
+`yarn version-packages` : Run prior to publish

 `yarn release` : Run to publish